Everlong

-"Everlong" is a song by American rock group Foo Fighters.
-It was released in August 1997 as the second single from their second studio album, The Colour and the Shape (1997).
-The song reached number three on the US Billboard Alternative Songs chart and the Canadian RPM Rock/Alternative chart.
-It remains the band's signature song.
-"Everlong" was the last song ever performed live by former drummer Taylor Hawkins before his death in March 2022.
-As a result of his death, streams of the song increased and charted on the Billboard Global 200 at #123, the band's first appearance on the chart.
+"Everlong" is a song by American rock band Foo Fighters, released in August 1997 as the second single from their second studio album, The Colour and the Shape (1997).
+The song reached number 3 on the US Billboard Alternative Songs chart and the Canadian RPM Rock/Alternative chart.
+It is often regarded as the band's signature song.

+"Everlong" was the last song performed live by drummer Taylor Hawkins before his death in March 2022.
+As a result of his death, the song experienced a minor resurgence and entered the Billboard Global 200 at number 123, the band's first appearance on the chart.
+In 2021, Rolling Stone magazine ranked the song number 409 on their list of the 500 Greatest Songs of All Time.